GabiAcosta/holbertonschool-shell/permissions/README.md

 2. This script prints all the groups the current user is part of.
 3. This script changes the owner of the file hello to the user betty.
 4. This script creates an empty file called hello.
+5. This script adds execute permission to the owner of the file hello.